 Hey, where’s all our stuff??!?!

-Did we mention that our friend George happens to work for ASISTUR (now called PROATUR)?
+Did we mention that our friend George worked for PROATUR?
 That’s a division of Guatemala’s department of tourism and the sole function of PROATUR is to assist and protect tourists.

 Rental car broken down on a deserted highway?
 Want to visit an area of the country where it seems wise to have an escort?
 Having a dispute with a cab driver or tour operator you think is trying to rip you off?
 Had your camping gear stolen on the shores of a volcanic lake?
 Just call 1500 and PROATUR operators (who speak English and Spanish) will register your problem and send an agent (like George) to help ASAP.
 They do this 24/7.
 Totally free.
 No questions asked.